LazyDuchess/SlopChat/README.md

 # SlopChat
 > [!IMPORTANT]
-> This mod doesn't work great on the official SlopCrew server, support will not be offered on there.
+> This mod doesn't work on the official SlopCrew server, support will not be offered on there.
 > It's recommended you use this mod in the [Freesoul](https://discord.com/invite/YUfhan9gSk) server.

 ![image](https://github.com/LazyDuchess/SlopChat/assets/42678262/264b318e-f0dd-4fb1-9f43-e117327c6551)